near/docs/docs/validator/staking.md

 Validators have the opportunity to maintain the state of the blockchain and earn rewards.
 There are two types of validator setups:

-1. A Contract Validator (requirment for StakeWars II)
+1. A Contract Validator (requirment for StakeWars)
 2. A Direct Staked Validator

 Staking is currently enabled on *BetaNet* and you will use these BetaNet services to assit with setting and monitoring your validator: